CDC advisers to consider additional coronavirus dose for immunocompromised patients

 Pfizer and the German firm BioNTech announced last week they planned to seek regulatory approval for a booster from the FDA because they anticipated some people would need a third shot of the companies’ two-dose regimen six to 12 weeks within being fully inoculated.

 Next week’s discussion will not address the request for regulatory approval.
 Instead, it will focus on updating clinical considerations for coronavirus vaccines, which doesn’t require an advisory panel vote.
 Because the vaccines were authorized last year, committee members have regularly updated guidelines for health-care professionals and public health officials based on disease trends and data.

 Federal health officials are in discussions to work out legal and regulatory issues about how such a change could take place.
+Health officials are making a distinction between boosters for people who already have an immune response after a primary series versus additional doses for immunocompromised individuals who don’t have much of a response after initial doses.

+Francis S. Collins, director of the National Institutes of Health, said he does not view giving immunocompromised people an additional dose of vaccine as a booster.

 She cited a June 23 New England Journal of Medicine study of 101 organ transplant patients in France that showed the rate of antibodies against the coronavirus was 4 percent after the first dose of the Pfizer-BioNTech vaccine, 40 percent after the second dose and 68 percent after the third dose, showing the third dose dramatically increased the likelihood of developing a disease-fighting response.